gordonwatts/hep-programming-hints/servicex-hints.md

 ## The `deliver` function

-* Leave `NFiles` out to run on the full dataset, but usually start with 1 for testing.
+* Leave `NFiles` out to run on the full dataset, but start with 1 for testing.
+Only change it to something else if there is a good reason (and please explain that reason in your response to the user).
 * The query can be re-used.
 * Use `dataset.Rucio` for a `rucio` dataset, use `dataset.FileList` for a list of web accessible datasets (via `https` or `xrootd://`)